Salah1174/Final-Project-SIC/README.md

 - 🌍 Monitors soil moisture levels and weather data in real time.
 - 🚰 Automatically irrigates the crops based on the needs of each plant, saving water and resources.

+## Smart Water-Level Management System for Efficient Agriculture

+The Smart Water-Level Management System is an integral component of a comprehensive smart agriculture solution.
+Utilizing ultrasonic sensors, this innovative system accurately detects water levels within a tank, ensuring optimal irrigation management.
+When the tank reaches its maximum capacity, the system automatically halts water intake, preventing overflow and conserving resources.
+Conversely, it reinitiates water filling when levels drop, promoting efficient water usage.
+This project exemplifies the integration of technology and agriculture, aiming to enhance sustainability and productivity in farming practices.

 ### 🌡️ Real-time Monitoring with Node-RED
 **Node-RED** is utilized to monitor various sensor data like temperature, humidity, and soil moisture in real-time.
 This information is visually presented on a **dashboard** that can be accessed remotely:
 - 📉 Provides detailed graphs for sensor data.